 Many times we stamp collectors come across US postage stamps which read “FOREVER”.

-How many of you know what are Forever stamps or what is the Value of the Forever stamp?
+How many of you know what are Forever stamps or what is the Value of Forever stamp?

 You may wonder these are the special stamps or stamps with special value.

 But, what if I say these are the regular, non-expiring stamp which saves lots of money, time and inconvenience caused.

 Forever Stamps, as the name suggests, are the non-denominational, non-expiring First Class® postage stamps that can be used to mail First Class letters irrespective of the postal rate.